rari-teh/kittymath/README.md

 do what you want cuz a pirate is free (you are a pirate)

 genotheta is owned by artifyber. maybe you can’t do what you want with that idk i didn’t ask her (sorry)

+kudos to Lu9 for helping me test it a bit ily